alinush/alinush.github.io/_posts/2025-07-08-kzh-polynomial-commitments.md

 ### Opening time

 {: .todo}
 Describe algorithm to compute commitments and to partially-evaluate!
-Then, figure out what $\ok$ needs to be.
+Then, figure out what $\opk$ needs to be.

 ### Proof size